$0 South Africa → UK Ancestry Visa Guide — Quick-Start Checklist

 UK eVisa and Digital Immigration Status: What South African Ancestry Visa Holders Need to Know

 South African Ancestry visa applicants who have been researching the route for a year or more may be working from guides that describe collecting a Biometric Residence Permit from a Post Office within 10 days of arrival.
-That process still exists in outline — but the physical BRP card it described is gone.
-The UK fully transitioned to a digital immigration status system in 2025, and Ancestry visa holders approved in 2026 receive a digital eVisa, not a plastic card.
+That advice is outdated for current grants: the immigration status is digital, and Ancestry applicants granted entry clearance from 20 May 2026 generally receive an eVisa only, not a plastic BRP card.

 This matters more than it might seem.
 If you arrive in the UK without having correctly linked your passport to your UKVI online account, you can face problems at the UK border, with landlords, and with employers — even if your visa was fully and properly approved.
 Getting the digital side right is part of the application process now, not an afterthought.